mozilla/addon-sdk/static-files/md/dev-guide/getting-started.md

 SDK is 0.10pre.
 You can obtain it as a [tarball] or a [zip file].

-Alternatively, you can get the latest development version of the Jetpack SDK from its [HG repository].
+Alternatively, you can get the latest development version of the Add-on SDK from its [HG repository].

 Regardless of which option you choose, navigate to the root directory of your checkout with a shell/command prompt.
 This directory should